smy1/swlab/python/README.md

 In Figure 4 above:
 - __Column A__ (or the parameter __"children"__): Contains the name of the subfolders in which the three cam1 and cam2 videos are stored.
 In this example, the names of subfolders correspond to our participants' ID.
 - __Column B__ (or the parameter __"main"__): Contains the name of the video camera that has the best angle of recording.
 These names should be the same as that entered for the parameters "cam1" and "cam2".
 The video identified as the main camera will be displayed larger than the other video.
-In this example, the camera "side" has the best recording angle of participants c47 and c59 while the camera "front" has the best angle for participant "c61".
+In this example, the camera "side" has the best recording angle for participants "c47" and "c59" while the camera "front" has the best angle for participant "c61".
-- __Column C__ (or the parameter __"start"__): Contains the time at which the task started (in seconds) in the video recording of each of the particpant. _Since we have two video recordings (cam1 and cam2), use the start time of cam1)._
+- __Column C__ (or the parameter __"start"__): Contains the time at which the task started (in seconds) in the video recording of each of the particpant. _Since we have two video recordings (cam1 and cam2), use the start time of cam1._
 - __Column D__ (or the parameter __"end"__): Contains the time at which the task ended (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter "dur" above).
 - __Column E__ (or the parameter __"corr"__, which stands for "correction"): Contains numbers (in seconds) to correct for out-of-sync videos. _If the cam2 is slower (i.e., lags behind cam1), give a positive number_.
 This parameter can be left blank (and will be disregarded even if it is not blank) if the parameter "attempts" gets an argument of 1 (because logically, in the first attempt, we do not know how well Python syncs the two videos).
 - __Column F__ (or the parameter __"x1"__) onwards requires a number to determine the area of the video that we want to crop.
 This parameter can be left blank (and will be disregarded even if it is not blank) if the parameter "crop_who" is "no". "x1" refers to the start of the width of cropping area.